-Working mostly from home, I spend a lot of time with my dog, Grace.
+Working from home, I spend a lot of time with my dog, Grace.
 She’s great – cute, energetic, a bit needy and sometimes demanding.
 Watching her, she’s been a surprising source of inspiration.

 Here’s what she’s shown me: